Somaliland: The Horn of Africa’s Breakaway State

 Introduction

 Somaliland has been a self-governing region of Somalia for more than three decades, but its claim of independence is not recognized by Mogadishu or any foreign government.
 While this has limited Somaliland’s access to international markets, it has not prevented the breakaway state from making steady democratic gains.
 Some analysts say Somaliland, which has a distinct history and remains more stable than the rest of Somalia, has a strong case for independence.
 Others fear that international recognition would encourage other secessionist movements in Africa.
-In recent years, Somaliland has unilaterally struck major port investment deals with foreign powers, including Ethiopia and the United Arab Emirates (UAE), raising tensions with Somalia and further provoking frictions in the broader Horn of Africa region.
+In recent years, Somaliland has unilaterally struck major port investment deals with foreign powers, including Ethiopia and the United Arab Emirates (UAE), raising tensions with Somalia and further provoking friction in the broader Horn of Africa region.

 Where is Somaliland?